r-wasm/actions/examples/README.md

 ### [deploy-cran-repo.yml](https://github.com/r-wasm/actions/tree/main/examples/deploy-cran-repo.yml)

-On a push to the `main` branch on GitHub, it builds a CRAN-like repository for R WebAssembly and deploys the repo to GitHub pages ([in beta](https://github.com/actions/upload-pages-artifact)).
+On a push to the `main` branch on GitHub, it builds a CRAN-like repository for R WebAssembly and deploys the repo to GitHub Pages ([in beta](https://github.com/actions/upload-pages-artifact)).

 Great for groups and organizations using a meta GitHub repo to create a centralized R WebAssembly CRAN-like repository.
 Similar to CRAN, only the latest published repository version will persist.